Natural Way to Reduce Your Blood Pressure in 5 Minutes

-This can occur when the arteries and arterioles become narrow, as their function is to regulate blood flow throughout the body.
+This can occur when the arteries known as “arterioles” become narrow, as their function is to regulate blood flow throughout the body.

 When they contract, your heart must work harder to supply blood to your body, resulting in increased blood pressure.

-The most worrisome aspect is that it doesn’t tend to be accompanied by strong symptoms, which increases your chance of developing a more serious problem without realizing it.
+The most worrisome aspect is that it doesn’t tend to be accompanied by strong symptoms, which increases your chance of developing a more serious problem.

 Only occasionally does it cause palpitations in the head or chest, dizziness, fatigue, and other mild symptoms that might alert you to the problem.

 See also: Lower your blood sugar with these foods

 What are the causes of high blood pressure?

 So far, the causes of high blood pressure remain unknown, but there are some factors that can influence its appearance.
 These include: